michelesr/resume/resume.md

     - Deploy of the application on a private cloud OpenShift instance
     - General development, testing, and bug fixing

+*   **DevOps Engineer**

+    *InformaEtica* (Senigallia, Italy), Jun 2016 - Present
+    - packaging and containerization of a Django application
+    - migration from Apache to Nginx & Gunicorn
+    - Ansible deployment automation

 *   **Odoo developer**

     *Openforce* (Remote), Apr 2016 - Sep 2016